Guide

 | Traditional domain authority | Low | Research shows DA has a negative correlation (r = -0.09) with AI citations |

-Not all AI engines generate product recommendations the same way.
+AI engines generate product recommendations differently.
 Here's how the five major engines differ:

 | Engine | Primary source | Citations? | Optimization priority |